KxSystems/docs/docs/ref/hdel.md

 ---
-title: hdel deletes a file or folder | reference | q and kdb+ documentation
+title: hdel deletes a file or folder | reference | q and KDB-X documentation
 description: Keyword hdel deletes a file or folder
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 date: December 2019
 ---
-# :fontawesome-solid-database: `hdel`
+# `hdel`

 _Delete a file or folder_